 Raj Hathiramani

-How to do it: Lie faceup, knees bent, and feet planted on the floor.
+A 30-Day Squat Challenge for Runners: Lie faceup, knees bent, and feet planted on the floor.
 Hold a heavy dumbbell across hips.
 Drive through heels, contracting the glutes to lift hips up toward ceiling.
 Lift with glutes, not low back.
 Form a straight line with body from shoulders to knees.
 Lower back down slowly.
 Repeat.

 Headshot of Monique Lebrun